laravelwebdev/ChromePusnas/README.md

 1. Download book files
 2. Support for epub and pdf files, with or without DRM protection
 3. Collection saved to IndexedDB
-4. My Collection to manage downloaded books
+4. Koleksi Saya to manage downloaded books
 5. Uses qpdf wasm, no need to install qpdf separately

 ## How it works: